tfemby/brushy/README.md

 # Brushy - Desktop ebuild repo
 This repo is primarily created to host ebuilds of packages I personally use.

-If you have any issues with an ebuilds, feel free to open an issue.
+If you have any issues with any ebuilds, feel free to open an issue.

 ### Packages worthy of emerge
 - app-editors/neovide